BREAKING (May 7): CIT strikes down 10% Section 122 tariffs 2-1 — file protests now to preserve refund rights | Read more

 Covered: All IEEPA tariffs paid Feb 4, 2025 - Feb 24, 2026 (25% Canada/Mexico, 10-25% China, all reciprocal tariffs).

-CAPE Phase 1 (launching April 20) targets 60-90 days for valid refund declarations.
+CAPE Phase 1 (live since April 20) targets 60-90 days for valid refund declarations from acceptance.
 However, this covers only ~63% of entries.
-Processing could take longer if DOJ obtains a stay of the CIT order.
+Processing could take longer if DOJ obtains a stay of the CIT order, and early system issues have caused some submission delays.

 ACE (Automated Commercial Environment) is CBP's online portal for all US import/export data.
 You need it to access import history, calculate IEEPA duties paid, and register for ACH refund payments.
 Apply at cbp.gov.
 Significant processing delays -- apply immediately.